lynnlangit/gcp-essentials/3_networking/3e_API-services/README.md

 - In this state, your VPC and Apigee's VPC cannot communicate with each other without further configuration on your part.

 <img src="https://cloud.google.com/static/apigee/docs/api-platform/images/apigee-arch-diagrams/apigee-arch-b.png" width=800>

+### Apigee Portal Functionality

+The setup takes ~1 hour on GCP.
+Then deploy the demo app.
+The screens shown below show an example Agiee portal in GCP.

+1 - View Developer option for API
+2 - Set up API portal
+3 - View API portal
+4 - View API metrics